maphew/zadam-trilium-wiki/Promoted attributes.md

-Promoted attributes are [[attributes|Attributes]] which are considered important and thus are "promoted" onto main note UI.
+Promoted attributes are [[attributes|Attributes]] which are considered important and thus are "promoted" onto the main note UI.
 See example below:

 [[images/promoted-attributes.png]]

 You can see the note having kind of form with several fields.
 Each of these is just regular attribute, the only difference is that they appear on the note itself.

-Attributes can be pretty useful since they allow for querying and script automation etc. but they are also inconveniently hidden in the note attributes dialog.
+Attributes can be pretty useful since they allow for querying and script automation etc. but they are also inconveniently hidden.
 This allows you to select few of the important ones and push them to the front of the user.

 Now, how do we make attribute to appear on the UI?